liamoddell/Grafana-Faro-Chrome-Extension/README.md

 ```

 If you're testing on a website you don't control, you won't see user actions unless that website has implemented this.

+## How It Works

+The extension consists of several key components:

+1. **faro.js** (content script) - Loads the Faro SDK and handles fetch proxying between page and extension contexts
+2. **faro-transport-proxy.js** - Injected into page context, intercepts Faro collector requests and proxies them through the content script to bypass CSP
+3. **faro-init.js** - Initialises the Faro SDK with all instrumentations in the page context
+4. **popup.html/popup.js** - Extension configuration interface

+The transport proxy is the key to bypassing CSP restrictions.
+When the Faro SDK attempts to send telemetry to the collector, faro-transport-proxy.js intercepts the fetch call and uses postMessage to communicate with faro.js (content script), which then makes the actual request with extension privileges that bypass CSP.

 ## Updating Faro SDK